-Junto Magazine is a quarterly online literary magazine that provides a professionally cultivated, cross-medium creative outlet for trained amateur artists.
+Junto Magazine is a quarterly literary magazine that provides a professionally cultivated, cross-medium creative outlet for trained amateur artists.

 Our purpose is three-fold: